Jharia Raj

 The Jharia Raj was part of Manbhum district, the headquarters of which was Bangsoorna later shifted to Govindpur.
-In 1904 it was decided by Sir Andrew Fraser, the Lt.
-Governor of Bengal that the headquarters of the subdivision should be transferred from Govindpur to Dhanbad.
+In 1904 it was decided by Sir Andrew Fraser, the Governor of Bengal that the headquarters of the subdivision should be transferred from Govindpur to Dhanbad.
 The actual transfer, however, took place on 27 June 1908.
 With the transfer of headquarters at Dhanbad various amenities were provided, which attracted people to habitate in the Raj.

 Among the legacy and monuments, which stand today at Jharia - Dhanbad are Jharia Raj High School - the oldest school of the region founded in 1866, Raja Shiva Prasad College - founded in 1951 by Raja Kali Prasad Singh in memory of his father, Raja Talab - a huge water tank, which is now being conserved - which was built by Raja Durga Prasad Singh in 1912-13 to fulfill water needs of its population.
 Further, as late in 1985, Raja Kali Prasad Singh was instrumental in starting Kids Garden Secondary School at Jharia.

 Also the traditional Durga Puja started by the royal family in 1861 is still an attraction of the town, which takes place at old fort - the Purana Rajgarh, the ancestral palace of the family.
 The puja is performed at three places — at the temple near the old fort, the temple at the new fort and at Shira Ghar, the place where the kuldevta and the weapons of the royal family are kept.